shubham0204/constellation/README.md

 # Constellation - Journal and Revisit Your Thoughts

-Constellation is an app that lets you journal your thoughts and revisit older entries that you find similar.
+Constellation is an app that lets you journal your thoughts and revisit older entries that you find similar with on-device ML.

 | ![](static/ss-1.png)                   | ![](static/ss-2.png)                                  | ![](static/ss-3.png)                                 | ![](static/ss-4.png)                |
 |----------------------------------------|-------------------------------------------------------|------------------------------------------------------|-------------------------------------|